 Flow in the Souris River was well below average during April and May but had recovered to near normal by mid June.
 In accordance with the international agreement with the United States, 20 cubic feet per second will be released to the Souris River from North Dakota during June 1st to October 31st.
-This will provide sufficient supplies for cattle watering and other uses along the Manitoba portion of the Souris River.
-On July 14th, flow in the Souris River was 25 cubic feet per second.
+This will provide sufficient supplies for use along the Manitoba portion of the Souris River.
+On July 28th, flow in the Souris River was 27 cubic feet per second.